kyle41111/eyesee/README.md

 # eyesee
-Eyesee Visualizes Web pages based on fuzzed directories.
+Eyesee Visualizes Web pages based on fuzzed directories with the help of feroxbuster and eyewitness.
 Perfect for quick reporting, or reference checks.

 Usage: